filecash/filecash-docs/docs/store/lotus/retrieve-data.md

 ## Overview

-To retrieve data from the Filecoin network, a Lotus Node needs to:
+To retrieve data from the Filecash network, a Lotus Node needs to:

 1. Perform a retrieval query using the desired _Data CID_ agains the miner storing the data.
 2. Receive confirmation from the miner that it is holding that data and that it can provide it for a price.